-You already hold a driving licence that has been issued on the understanding that you have seizures while asleep, and the seizure you have just had was when you were asleep.
+You already hold a driving licence that has been issued on the understanding that you have seizures while asleep, and the seizure you have just had was when you were asleep OR

 It is your responsibility

-Although it is your responsibility to inform the driving agency, if you don’t do this and carry on driving, anyone could report this to them.
+It is your responsibility to inform the driving agency.
+If you don’t do this and carry on driving, anyone could report this to them.
 Your doctor may also inform the driving agency if you carry on driving when you shouldn’t.
 Although doctors have a duty to protect their patients’ confidentiality, over and above this, they have a duty of care to protect the public.

-You have to send your licence back to the driving agency, with the form.
-It’s a good idea to either take a photocopy of your licence, or to make a note of your licence number.
-This information will be helpful if you reapply for your licence at a later date.
-REmember you can no longer legally drive.
+You will also need to complete the declaration of voluntary surrender form.
+Retun this with your licence.
+It’s a good idea to either take a photocopy of your driving licence, or to make a note of your driving licence number.
+This information will be helpful if you reapply for your driving licence at a later date

 If you decide not to send your licence back voluntarily

 If you do not send your driving licence back voluntarily it will get revoked by the driving agency.
 There are particular disadvantages to this.
 If your driving licence was revoked by the driving agency, they can only start processing your application 12 months after your last seizure.
 What's more, you can only start driving again when you meet the epilepsy driving regulations and you have your new driving licence.

 If the driving agency learns that you need to stop driving they will send you a form to complete and ask your permission to contact your doctor for a medical report.
 In some cases they may ask for you to be examined by one of their nominated medical practitioners.
 The driving agency will then write and tell you whether or not your driving licence is formally withdrawn and, if so, for how long.
 They will also ask you to send your driving licence back.
 This is known as ‘revoking’ your driving licence.

 Particular information on reporting seizures to DVA in Northern Ireland